Teruel: History

 The inhabitants of Teruel intervened in the conquest of Valencia, which had been in the hands of the Muslims, and in the War of the Two Peters against the Kingdom of Castile.
 The population was granted the title of city in 1347 by Pedro IV of Aragon for their support in the Battle of Épila.
-It is also important to highlight the considerable importance that the Jewish and Mudejar communities attained within the social and economic life of the city, since their aljamas were consolidated towards the end of the 13th century.
+In the Middle Ages, the Jewish and Mudejar communities attained considerable importance within the social and economic life of the city, since their aljamas were consolidated towards the end of the 13th century.

 The Jewish Quarter of Teruel still preserves its name, and many archaeological sites have been found there.
 In the Middle Ages, Teruel possessed a prominent Jewish community, which was robust during the centuries Muslims were in power and enjoyed several privileges.
 Later on after the Christian reconquest of Spain, the Jewish community paid a yearly tax of 300 sueldos (in the 14th century).
 Its members were engaged in commerce and industry, especially in wool-weaving.
 During the persecutions of 1391 many of them were killed, while others accepted Christianity in order to save their lives.

 Teruel was fought over in the Spanish Civil War, and much of the city was destroyed.
 The Battle of Teruel in December 1937-February 1938, was one of the bloodiest of the war.
 The town changed hands several times, first falling to the Republicans and eventually being re-taken by the Nationalists.
 In the course of the fighting, Teruel was subjected to heavy artillery and aerial bombardment.
 The two sides suffered up to 140,000 casualties between them in the three-month battle.
 The Nationalists won a decisive victory.

 Climate

-According to the Köppen climate classification, Teruel has a semi-arid climate (BSk) bordering on a humid subtropical (Cfa) climate.
-Summer temperatures are warm to hot, although there is much daily variation, and winters are cool, with low minimum temperatures sometimes dropping to -10 C. The lowest amount of rainfall is in winter and the greatest falls at the end of spring and autumn.
+According to the Köppen climate classification, Teruel has a cold semi-arid climate (BSk).
+Summer temperatures are warm to hot, although there is much daily variation, and winters are cold, with low minimum temperatures sometimes dropping to -10 C. The lowest amount of rainfall is in winter and the highest in late spring and mid autumn.

 The temperature records registered at the Observatory of Teruel were 41.3 C on August 14, 2021 and -21 C on January 12, 2021.